Galgorm Castle golf course featuring a pond covered in green algae, a stone retaining wall, and a tree line.

 History

-The land that hosts Galgorm Castle was originally granted by King James I in 1607 to the Irish chieftain Rory Óg MacQuillan.
-Within a few years the estate changed hands when Sir Faithful Fortescue seized the property and began construction of the present castle in 1618.
-Fortescue, a Royalist‑turned‑Parliamentarian, left a legacy of military and political intrigue; the castle later served as headquarters for the Duke of Württemberg after the Battle of the Boyne.
+The estate’s story begins in 1607 when King James I granted the land to Irish chieftain Rory Óg MacQuillan.
+Within a decade, Sir Faithful Fortescue acquired the property and commissioned the current mansion.
+Fortescue’s shifting loyalties during the Civil War era left a complex legacy, and the castle briefly served as headquarters for the Duke of Württemberg following the Battle of the Boyne.

-A major turning point arrived in 2024‑2025 when the Galgorm Collection announced a £12 million masterplan to transform the castle into a 5‑star boutique hotel, restore the ruined 18th‑century church as a 60‑seat performance space, and revive the Ploughman’s House as a traditional music and arts centre.
-The plan, overseen by Rejen Architects, also includes a new restaurant set in the walled garden, upgraded trails, and a cultural corridor linking the estate to the nearby UNESCO‑listed Gracehill Moravian Settlement.
+The most significant modern chapter began in 2024, with a £12 million restoration masterplan overseen by Rejen Architects.
+The project aims to convert the castle into a boutique hotel, restore an 18th-century ruin into a 60-seat performance space, and repurpose the Ploughman’s House as a traditional arts venue.
+The plan also includes a new walled-garden restaurant and a cultural corridor linking the estate to the nearby UNESCO-listed Gracehill Moravian Settlement.

 What to See & Do